It is the time of the year again to file your income tax!

 Many drivers who have joined private hire car operators such as Grab, Gojek, Ryde, and Tada to supplement or replace their income may need to file their income tax as self-employed person for the first time.

-Here are some frequently asked questions (FAQs) if on tax-filing for Uber and Grab Drivers.
+Here are some frequently asked questions (FAQs) on tax filing for Go-Jek and Grab Drivers.

 Income from Social Carpooling such as GrabHitch

-For private-hire drivers who provide social carpool services such as GrabHitch and Ryde, on top of providing the regular chauffeured ride services (JustGrab, UberFlash etc) are required to pay taxes on income derived from social carpooling.
+For private-hire drivers who provide social carpool services such as GrabHitch and Ryde, on top of providing regular chauffeured ride services, are required to pay taxes on income derived from social carpooling.

-Private-Car drivers who provide social carpool trips and adheres to the conditions set out in the Road Traffic (Car Pools) Exemption Order such as not making more than 2 social carpool trips a day and the amount collected for each carpool trip does not exceed what is required to cover the costs incurred to make that trip, the income is not taxable.
+Private-Car drivers who provide social carpool trips and adhere to the conditions set out in the Road Traffic (Car Pools) Exemption Order, such as not making more than 2 social carpool trips a day and the amount collected for each carpooling trip does not exceed what is required to cover the costs incurred to make that trip, the income is not taxable.